-2. Adjust the hours by turning the right side Tune/ Audio control.
+2. Adjust the hours by turning the TUNE/AUDIO control.

-3. After the hours are adjusted, press the right side Tune/Audio control to set the minutes.
-The minutes will Λ begin to blink.
+3. After the hours are adjusted, press the TUNE/AUDIO control to set the minutes.
+The minutes will begin to blink.

-4. Adjust the minutes using the right side Tune/Audio control.
+4. Adjust the minutes using the TUNE/AUDIO control.